sindhuOsisoft/OCS-Docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 times out, for example, the request is terminated before the client receives a response from the server.
 Meanwhile, the application is unaware of the state of the server.

-One solution is to use the ``Request-Timeout`` header, which is recognized by many services in OCS.
+One solution is to use the ``Request-Timeout`` header, which is recognized by many services.
 Using the header, you can tell the server how long to spend on a particular request before timing out.
 If possible, the server terminates the request if the time it takes to process the request exceeds the timeout value set in the header.